CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 }
 ```

 **Note**: The method of selecting a texture is implementation-defined.
 The above example is based on a glTF implementation where `index` selects a texture and `texCoord` selects the texture coordinates.
-Other implementations may do this in
+Other implementations may do select a texture by other means.
-alternate ways.

 #### Comparison of Encodings